appserver-io/appserver/products/roadmap.md

 ***
 * Update PHP to version 7
 * Upgrade to latest pthreads version
-* Integrate own socket php extension
+* Integrate own socket php extension (fixes seg-faults caused by heavy ssl usage)
 * more to come...